 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, China State Construction International Holdings reported total carbon emissions of approximately 11,990,937,400 kg CO2e.
-This includes Scope 1 emissions of about 825,149,400 kg CO2e, which comprise mobile combustion (3,865,800 kg CO2e), process emissions (6,068,000 kg CO2e), and fugitive emissions (21,139,700 kg CO2e).
-Scope 2 emissions totalled around 93,696,800 kg CO2e, primarily from purchased electricity (93,696,800 kg CO2e) and purchased heat (2,948,300 kg CO2e).
-Additionally, Scope 3 emissions were reported at approximately 120,877,600 kg CO2e, with capital goods accounting for a significant portion at about 10,920,203,700 kg CO2e.
-The company has set ambitious carbon reduction targets, aiming to reduce carbon intensity by 59% (7.63 tonnes/million HKD) for both Scope 1 and Scope 2 emissions by 2025, compared to 2018 levels.
-Furthermore, they plan to peak carbon intensity by 2030, achieving a reduction of at least 40% (5.48 tonnes/million HKD) from 2022 levels for Scope 1 and Scope 2 emissions.
+In 2023, China State Construction International Holdings, headquartered in Hong Kong, reported total carbon emissions of approximately 11,990,937,400 kg CO2e.
+This figure includes Scope 1 emissions of about 825,149,400 kg CO2e, which comprise mobile combustion (3,865,800 kg CO2e), process emissions (6,068,000 kg CO2e), and fugitive emissions (21,139,700 kg CO2e).
+Scope 2 emissions totalled approximately 93,696,800 kg CO2e, primarily from purchased electricity (93,696,800 kg CO2e) and purchased heat (2,948,300 kg CO2e).
+Additionally, Scope 3 emissions were reported at around 120,877,600 kg CO2e, with capital goods accounting for a significant portion at approximately 10,920,203,700 kg CO2e.
+The company has set ambitious carbon reduction targets, aiming to reduce carbon intensity by 59% (to 7.63 tonnes/million HKD) for both Scope 1 and Scope 2 emissions by 2025, compared to 2018 levels.
+Furthermore, they plan to peak carbon intensity by 2030, achieving a reduction of at least 40% (to 5.48 tonnes/million HKD) from 2022 levels for both scopes.
 Long-term commitments include achieving carbon neutrality by 2050.
-This emissions data is cascaded from the parent company, China State Construction International Holdings Limited, reflecting their corporate family relationship.
-The company is actively working towards its climate commitments, aligning with industry standards for sustainability and emissions reduction.
+This emissions data is cascaded from the parent company, China State Construction International Holdings Limited, and reflects the company's commitment to addressing climate change through significant reduction initiatives and targets.

 Access structured emissions data, company-specific emission factors, and source documents